boazbk/tcs/lec_10_efficient_alg.md

 The edges cut by $S$ are those edges where one of their endpoints is in $S$ and the other is in $\overline{S} = V \setminus S$.
 We denote this set of edges by $E(S,\overline{S})$.
 If $s,t \in V$ then an _$s,t$ cut_ is a cut such that $s\in S$ and $t\in \overline{S}$.
 (See [cutingraphfig](){.ref}.)
-The _minimum $s,t$ cut problem_ is the task of finding, given $s$ and $t$, the minimum number $k$ such that there is an $s,t$ cut cutting $k$ edges (once again, the problem is also sometimes phrased as finding the set that achieves this minimum; it turns out that algorithms to compute the number often yield the set as well).^[One can also define the problem of finding the _global minimum cut_ (i.e., the non-empty and non-everything set $S$ that minimizes the number of edges cut).
-A polynomial time algorithm for the minimum $s,t$ cut can be used to solve the global minimum cut in polynomial time as well (can you see why?).]
+The _minimum $s,t$ cut problem_ is the task of finding, given $s$ and $t$, the minimum number $k$ such that there is an $s,t$ cut cutting $k$ edges (once again, the problem is also sometimes phrased as finding the set that achieves this minimum; it turns out that algorithms to compute the number often yield the set as well).
 Formally, we define $MINCUT:\{0,1\}^* \rightarrow \{0,1\}^*$ to be the function that on input a triple $(G,s,t)$ of a graph and two vertices (represented as a string), outputs the minimum number $k$ such that there exists a set $S$ containing $s$ and not $t$ with exactly $k$ edges that touch $S$ and its complement.

 ![A _cut_ in a graph $G=(V,E)$ is simply a subset $S$ of its vertices.
 The edges that are _cut_ by $S$ are all those whose one endpoint is in $S$ and the other one is in $\overline{S} = V \setminus S$.
 The cut edges are colored red in this figure.](../figure/cutingraph.png){#cutingraphfig .margin  }